 I am using stat to get the acess time of a file (current date is October 23, 2013)

-[juan@JN-LNXSVR-02 labfiles]$ stat nursery File: `nursery' Size: 837 Blocks: 8 IO Block: 4096 regular file Device: fd00h/64768d Inode: 139539 Links: 1 Access: (0644/-rw-r--r--) Uid: ( 500/ juan) Gid: ( 500/ juan) Access: 2013-10-22 18:03:20.703888346 -0400 Modify: 2013-10-21 16:57:07.801165793 -0400then I edit the file and close it without any modification, and submit stat again
+[juan@JN-LNXSVR-02 labfiles]$ stat nursery File: `nursery' Size: 837 Blocks: 8 IO Block: 4096 regular file Device: fd00h/64768d Inode: 139539 Links: 1 Access: (0644/-rw-r--r--) Uid: ( 500/ juan) Gid: ( 500/ juan) Access: 2013-10-22 18:03:20.703888346 -0400 Modify: 2013-10-21 16:57:07.801165793 -0400

-juan@JN-LNXSVR-02 labfiles]$ vi nursery [juan@JN-LNXSVR-02 labfiles]$ stat nursery File: `nursery' Size: 837 Blocks: 8 IO Block: 4096 regular file Device: fd00h/64768d Inode: 139539 Links: 1 Access: (0644/-rw-r--r--) Uid: ( 500/ juan) Gid: ( 500/ juan) Access: 2013-10-22 18:03:20.703888346 -0400 Modify: 2013-10-21 16:57:07.801165793 -0400 Change: 2013-10-21 16:57:07.801165793 -0400but the access time did not change, why?
+juan@JN-LNXSVR-02 labfiles]$ vi nursery [juan@JN-LNXSVR-02 labfiles]$ stat nursery File: `nursery' Size: 837 Blocks: 8 IO Block: 4096 regular file Device: fd00h/64768d Inode: 139539 Links: 1 Access: (0644/-rw-r--r--) Uid: ( 500/ juan) Gid: ( 500/ juan) Access: 2013-10-22 18:03:20.703888346 -0400 Modify: 2013-10-21 16:57:07.801165793 -0400 Change: 2013-10-21 16:57:07.801165793 -0400

 I could not find any noatime attribute

-juan@JN-LNXSVR-02 labfiles]$ grep noatime /proc/mounts [juan@JN-LNXSVR-02 labfiles]$The output of the mount command is
+juan@JN-LNXSVR-02 labfiles]$ grep noatime /proc/mounts [juan@JN-LNXSVR-02 labfiles]$

-[juan@JN-LNXSVR-02 labfiles]$ mount /dev/mapper/vg_jnlnxsvr02-lv_root on / type ext4 (rw) proc on /proc type proc (rw) sysfs on /sys type sysfs (rw) devpts on /dev/pts type devpts (rw,gid=5,mode=620) tmpfs on /dev/shm type tmpfs (rw,rootcontext="system_u:object_r:tmpfs_t:s0") /dev/sda1 on /boot type ext4 (rw) none on /proc/sys/fs/binfmt_misc type binfmt_misc (rw) sunrpc on /var/lib/nfs/rpc_pipefs type rpc_pipefs (rw) [juan@JN-LNXSVR-02 labfiles]$解决方案
+[juan@JN-LNXSVR-02 labfiles]$ mount /dev/mapper/vg_jnlnxsvr02-lv_root on / type ext4 (rw) proc on /proc type proc (rw) sysfs on /sys type sysfs (rw) devpts on /dev/pts type devpts (rw,gid=5,mode=620) tmpfs on /dev/shm type tmpfs (rw,rootcontext="system_u:object_r:tmpfs_t:s0") /dev/sda1 on /boot type ext4 (rw) none on /proc/sys/fs/binfmt_misc type binfmt_misc (rw) sunrpc on /var/lib/nfs/rpc_pipefs type rpc_pipefs (rw) [juan@JN-LNXSVR-02 labfiles]$

 Could you include the output of mount?
 Maybe your disk is mounted with noatime?